AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 - :option:`--target` selects the execution environment that will know how to produce execution traces, such as <target>-gnatemu for emulated configurations.
-Not providing this option requests instrumented execution within the host environment, in which case command line arguments can be passed to the executable program by adding a :option:`-eargs` sequence on the |gcv| command line.
+This can also be achieved with a ``Target`` attribute in the project file designated by :option:`-P` (see the :ref:`target_attr` section of this manual).
+Absence of a target specification requests instrumented execution within the host environment, in which case command line arguments can be passed to the executable program by adding a :option:`-eargs` sequence on the |gcv| command line.
 You may provide the executable name as part of this sequence as well.
 See the :ref:`execution-control` section of this manual for more details.

 - :option:`--kernel` is necessary for cross configurations where an operating system kernel is needed to load and launch your applicative modules on top